trbaker/trbaker.github.io/README.md

-# Stuff I made or AI made
+# Tom R. Baker, Esri Education

 Tools and applications hosted here, for exuberant teachers:

  - <a href="GIStandards">GIS in US K12 Standards</a>

-- ArcGIS Storymap lab
-     - <a href="https://storymaps.arcgis.com/stories/fa6465dc331f44eba7b90d5a4eaea4f7" target="new">Self-assessment item builder</a>
-     - <a target="new" href="https://storymaps.arcgis.com/stories/9258460737ca47d8b961965a9bf736fa">Blending Storymaps with Survey123 (blog and sample)</a>
  - <a target="new" href="https://trbaker.github.io/storyMapReadability/">ArcGIS StoryMap readability scoring (2026 update!)</a>

      - <a href="https://trbaker.github.io/arclessons" target="new">StoryMap indexing against a dictionary (published metadata and search)</a>
      - 3D objects and images in Storymaps (sampe 1, <a href="https://storymaps.arcgis.com/stories/573f0c70aefa446eb0eb71ab6602b1e0" target="new">sample 2 terrain</a>)
      - <a href="https://storymaps.arcgis.com/stories/8f7d84cff1dc4a17a4503cfcca4e058f" target="new">H5P interactive content in Storymaps (blog)</a>